-The Board has adopted categorical standards for director independence.
+The Board has adopted categorical standards for director independence, which we set forth in the Guidelines.
 Under these standards, a director will not be considered independent if:

 - (1)the director does not qualify as independent under Rule 303A.02(b) of the NYSE Listed Company Manual, - (2)the director or an immediate family member is a partner of, or of counsel to, a law firm that performs substantial legal services for us on a regular basis, or - (3)the director or an immediate family member is a partner, officer or employee of an investment bank or consulting firm that performs substantial services for us on a regular basis for which they receive compensation.